pknomad/notes-of-a-curious-se/README.md

-# Notes of a curious System Engineer
+# Notes of a curious Systems Engineer

 > *"If you love it, you'll teach yourself.
 If you don't love it, others teach you".*
 >